vchinna15/Design-Patterns/README.md

 3. Define the classes, declare teh interfaces, establish their inheritence relationships, and define instance variables(for data and object references).
 4.

+Singleton Pattern(Problem: need to create only one instance for the application.
+Ex: Logger.
+Only one instance is created while the application starts up or the app receives it's first request) public class Singleton { private static Singleton singleInstance;
+    private Singleton() {}
+  public static Singleton getSingleInstance() {
+    if (singleInstance == null) {
+      synchronized (Singleton.class) {
+        if (singleInstance == null) {
+          singleInstance = new Singleton();
+        }
+      }
+    }
+    return singleInstance;
+  }

+Prototype(Problem: Creating a new object is resource intensive and hence can't use new keyword every time; Solution: implement colable interface and call clone() method to create object)